hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 -> **NOTE:** For Windows compute nodes, the Batch service installs the certificates to the specified certificate store and location.
 For Linux compute nodes, the certificates are stored in a directory inside the task working directory and an environment variable `AZ_BATCH_CERTIFICATES_DIR` is supplied to the task to query for this location.
 For certificates with visibility of `remoteUser`, a `certs` directory is created in the user's home directory (e.g., `/home/{user-name}/certs`) and certificates are placed in that directory.

 ~> **Please Note:** `fixed_scale` and `auto_scale` blocks cannot be used both at the same time.

 ---

+An `deployment_configuration` block supports `cloud_service_configuration` block and `virtual_machine_configuration` block:

+This property describes how the pool nodes will be deployed - using Cloud Services or Virtual Machines.
+Using `cloud_service_configuration` specifies that the nodes should be creating using Azure Cloud Services (PaaS), while `virtual_machine_configuration` uses Azure Virtual Machines (IaaS).

+Property `cloud_service_configuration` and `virtual_machine_configuration` are mutually exclusive and one of the properties must be specified.

+Property `cloud_service_configuration` can not be specified if `azurerm_batch_account` was created with its `pool_allocation_mode` property set to 'UserSubscription'.

+* `cloud_service_configuration` - (Optional) An `cloud_service_configuration` block as defined below.

+* `virtual_machine_configuration` - (Optional) An `virtual_machine_configuration` block as defined below.

+---

+An `cloud_service_configuration` block supports the following:

+* `os_family` - (Required) The Azure Guest OS family to be installed on the virtual machines in the pool.
+  Possible values are: 2 - OS Family 2, equivalent to Windows Server 2008 R2 SP1.
+3 - OS Family 3, equivalent to Windows Server 2012.
+4 - OS Family 4, equivalent to Windows Server 2012 R2.
+5 - OS Family 5, equivalent to Windows Server 2016.
+6 - OS Family 6, equivalent to Windows Server 2019.
+For more information, see Azure Guest OS Releases (https://azure.microsoft.com/documentation/articles/cloud-services-guestos-update-matrix/#releases).

+* `os_version` - (Optional) The Azure Guest OS version to be installed on the virtual machines in the pool.
+  The default value is * which specifies the latest operating system version for the specified OS family.

+---

+A `virtual_machine_configuration` block supports the following:

+* `container_configuration` - (Optional) block as defined below.

+* `data_disks` - (Optional) block as defined below.

+---

+A `container_configuration` block supports the following:

+If `container_configuration` is specified, setup is performed on each node in the pool to allow tasks to run in containers.
+All regular tasks and job manager tasks run on this pool must specify the containerSettings property, and all other tasks may specify it.

+* `type` - (Required) A Docker compatible container technology will be used to launch the containers.
+Now only "DockerCompatible" is supported.

+* `container_image_names` - (Optional) This is the full image reference, as would be specified to \"docker pull\".
+An image will be sourced from the default Docker registry unless the image is fully qualified with an alternative registry.

+* `container_registries` - (Optional) A `container_registries` block as defined below.

+---

+A `data_disks` block supports the following:

+* `lun` - (Required) The lun is used to uniquely identify each data disk.
+If attaching multiple disks, each should have a distinct lun.
+The value must be between 0 and 63, inclusive.

+* `caching` - (Required) Values are: "none" - The caching mode for the disk is not enabled. "readOnly" - The caching mode for the disk is read only. "readWrite" - The caching mode for the disk is read and write.
+The default value for caching is "none".
+For information about the caching options see: https://blogs.msdn.microsoft.com/windowsazurestorage/2012/06/27/exploring-windows-azure-drives-disks-and-images/.

+* `disk_size_gb` - (Required) The initial disk size in GB when creating new data disk.

+* `storage_account_type` - (Optional) The storage account type to be used for the data disk.
+If omitted, the default is "Standard_LRS".
+Values are: "Standard_LRS" - The data disk should use standard locally redundant storage.
+"Premium_LRS" - The data disk should use premium locally redundant storage.

+---